Cloud-Hacks/webseeker/README.md

 </a>

 <p align="center">
   An open source AI search engine.
-Powered by Together.ai.
+Powered by Gemini AI and Secured by Vonage API.
 </p>

 ![alt text](image.png)